awakaxis/Zera-bot/README.md

-discord channel migrator written by awakaxis in roughly 24 hours of work time
+discord channel migrator written by awakaxis in roughly 24 hours of worktime